gustavooferreira/news-app-docs/USAGE.md

 # Usage

-In this document there are a few examples of calls to the APIs.
+In this document there are a few examples of possible requests to the APIs.

 ## Health checks